trustgrid/docs/content/en/tutorials/operations-runbook/latency-troubleshooting/index.md

         - If the gateway is a member of a cluster, view the other member of the cluster to see if it is also impacted.
         - Select other gateways in other data centers/regions to see if they are also impacted.

+Based on the data you collected consult the [Latency Issue Matrix](#latency-issue-matrix) to determine the likely area of the issue.

 ## Latency Issue Matrix
 The below matrix will assume that